-That was the day we learned about Retail Arbitrage and before that day could turn into night, Eric and I had decided to give this a try ourselves.
+That was the day we learned about Retail Arbitrage and before that day could turn into night, we decided to give this a try ourselves.
 We signed up for a seller account on Amazon and spent our nights and weekends either in stores scanning or at home packing and prepping.
 If we weren’t doing one of those things we were scouring the web to learn as much about arbitrage and FBA as possible.

 So you guys started with Retail Arbitrage.
 How long were you doing that before you decided to leave your full-time jobs and pursue selling on Amazon full-time?

 It was about four months in…and it was a crazy feeling!
 Up to that point we had reinvested every dollar we made back into the business and that really helped us grow our capital.
-We didn’t want to stop that growth either, so Eric and I calculated what the absolute minimum amount of money we could both support our families with, and that is how we came up with our initial salaries.
+We didn’t want to stop that growth either, so we calculated what the absolute minimum amount of money we could both support our families with, and that is how we came up with our initial salaries.
 Everything else would continue to go back into the business.

 I have to say, it wasn’t exactly an easy conversation to tell our families that we’d be leaving our consistent, well-paying jobs to focus on our Amazon business…oh yeah, and taking pay cuts to do it.
 But they believed in us and we believed in ourselves so we made that leap.

 Switching to full-time after only selling part-time for four months is amazing.
 How much money did you guys have to get started with?

 It is a funny story really.
-I had basically no credit history and Eric had bad credit due to some, shall we say, irresponsible decisions he made while he was in college (he did have the nicest stereo system on campus though).
+We had basically no (or just plain bad) credit history so we took the only credit card we could get.
 That means we got started with a $600 limit credit card that was in my name and that was it.
 Our strategy was essentially maxing out the card, then paying it off.
 Rinse and repeat.